MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 To organize the views in your Visual Studio project using folders, you can use the qualifier name with the folder.
 To do so, name your folder like this: DeviceFamily-*[qualifierString]*.
 In this case, each XAML view file has the same name.
 Don't include the qualifier in the file name.

 Here's an example, again for a file named MainPage.xaml.
-To create a view for mobile devices, create a folder named "DeviceFamily-Mobile", and place a XAML view named MainPage.xaml into it.
+To create a view for tablet devices, create a folder named "DeviceFamily-Tablet", and place a XAML view named MainPage.xaml into it.
 To create a view for PC devices, create a folder named "DeviceFamily-Desktop", and place another XAML view named MainPage.xaml into it.
 Here's what the solution looks like in Visual Studio.

 ![XAML views in folders](images/xaml-layout-view-ex-2.png)

-In both cases, a unique view is used for mobile and PC devices.
+In both cases, a unique view is used for tablet and PC devices.
 The default MainPage.xaml file is used if the device it's running on doesn't match any of the device family specific views.

 ### Separate XAML pages per device family